 as "Thick-It" to any liquids to make them just a tiny bit easier to swallow.
 Water is actually the hardest

 thing to swallow.
 Flavored or fizzy drinks may go down better as will milk (not advisable as it can increase

 congestion) or orange juice.
 If swallowing liquids is difficult, it is time for a feeding tube.
 You may not need it

 yet for nutrition, but good hydration is critical for the lungs.
-A cup of water down the tube about four times a day
+Six to eight cups of water down the tube a day

 is ideal and helps all body systems including the ever problematic bowels!